Marcuccio/alfresco-snippets/snippets.md

-#ALFRESCO NOTES
+# ALFRESCO NOTES

-### USEFULL tests or check
-- Ricerca avanzata
-- Versionamento

-### Important for alfresco 5.1+
-To compile is important add the following properties.
-See the [documentation!](http://docs.alfresco.com/5.1/tasks/alfresco-sdk-upgrading-alfresco-version-SDK-220-510-to-511.html)
-> mvn package -Ddependency.surf.version=6.3

 #### Maven archetype generator:
-Hyphens are typically used in artifact IDs.
-Don't use "it-tai" as prefix for artifact IDs.
 > mvn archetype:generate -Dfilter=org.alfresco:
+> Hyphens are typically used in artifact IDs not in group IDs

 #### General tips: